It is stationary or moving at a specified height above the carriageway, generally known as the sight distance.

 The friction between the tire and the highway floor is determined by the kind of highway surface and the situation of the tire, it is decided by the velocity of the vehicle.

-The more friction, the shorter sight distance is likely to be required, however, when the friction is much less, will probably be larger.
+The more friction, the shorter sight distances are likely to be required, however, when the friction is much less, will probably be larger.

 It is the time from the instance the obstruction is seen to the driver to the instance when he effectively applies the break.